mumo-esther/microverse-capstone-1/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+I would like to acknowledge https://www.behance.net/adagio07 Cindy Shin who is the owner of the original design.

-I would like to thank all my coding partners who helped me in understanding linters
+I would like to thank all my coding partners who helped me in coming up with this webpage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>